 Ferry & Flight Times in Tonga

-You can’t come to an archipelago of 169 island and not do some island-hopping!
+You can’t come to an archipelago of 169 islands and not do some island-hopping!
 Tonga’s five island groups have their own culture, landscapes and attractions, each feeling like their own unique country.
 But how long does it take to travel around Tonga?
 We go over the travel times between the island groups in Tonga in this guide!

 How to Get Around Tonga

 Unless you have your own sailing yacht or are on a cruise, there are two ways to get between the island groups of Tonga: ferries and flights.

 Ferries in Tonga

 The inter-island ferries are the cheapest way to get between island groups.
 There are multiple types of ferries, from fast catamarans which make the duration of travel shorter and ferry fares more expensive to slow cargo ships or barge ferries for slower trips at cheaper fares.
 Learn about taking the ferries in The Guide to Travelling in Tonga by Ferry.

 Domestic flights are a faster way of getting between the island groups of Tonga.
 The one domestic carrier in Tonga, Real Tonga Airline, operates daily flights except for on Sundays.
 Find out more about flying in Tonga in The Guide to Flights in Tonga.

 Tonga’s southern island group, Tongatapu is home to Tonga’s largest island and the nation’s capital, Nuku’alofa.
 Domestic flights arrive/depart from the domestic terminal of Fua’amotu International Airport.
 Ferries arrive/depart from Queen Salote Wharf on the waterfront of Nuku’alofa.
 Learn more about transport in Tongatapu here.

 - Vava’u: 1-hour flight/9 hours to 16 hours ferry

 - Ha’apai: 50 minutes flight/5h30mins to 8 hours